Benwick921/i3gapstutorial/README.md

 sudo apt install open-vm-tools-desktop
 ```

-add the following line to the i3 config file
+add the following line to the i3 config file and reboot.

 ```
 exec --no-startup-id vmware-user